marten-seemann/base-drafts/draft-ietf-quic-tls.md

 the FIN bit.
 This prevents `STREAM` frames from being sent that only waste effort.

-TLS records SHOULD always contain at least one octet of a handshake messages or alert.
-Records containing only padding are permitted during the handshake, but an excessive number might be used to generate unnecessary work.
-Once the TLS handshake is complete, endpoints MUST NOT send TLS application data records.
-Receiving TLS application data MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 While there are legitimate uses for some redundant packets, implementations SHOULD track redundant packets and treat excessive volumes of any non-productive packets as indicative of an attack.